-Question 8.5.
+Question 9.5.
 What is social innovation?

 Some kind of change that modifies the way people interact among them.
 We are talking about innovation that create new value in the field of social, and we do not care on economic value.
+When we talk about social innovation we are talking about innovation that creates new value and improvements in the field of social, which means we are not caring about economic, monetary value anymore.

-Question 8.6.
+Question 9.6.
 Can you think about a social innovation in general?